Creamy Vegan Tomato Soup

 This post may contain affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.
 Please read my policy page.

-Creamy tomato soup from canned tomatoes in a bowl, topped with croutons and surrounded by ingredients.
+Vegan tomato soup in a bowl, topped with croutons and surrounded by ingredients.

-This tomato soup from canned tomatoes is super simple to make with mostly pantry staples.
-It offers a creamy texture without using dairy, perfect for those with lactose intolerance or following a vegan diet!
-The beauty of this recipe lies in its adaptability.
-Here are the main ingredients and recommended substitutions to suit your preferences and make it your own:
+This vegan tomato soup from canned tomatoes is super simple to make with mostly pantry staples.
+The beauty of this recipe is that it’s so versatile.
+Here are the main ingredients and helpful substitutions to get you started:

-How to Serve Up Your Creamy of Tomato Soup
+How to Serve Up Your Creamy Tomato Soup

 • Top It With Croutons – Keep it simple but still looking fancy with a sprinkle of freshly cracked black pepper, flavorful vegan croutons (whole or crushed), and some green basil leaves (whole or thinly sliced) for a pop of color and flavor.